-4.9 Open Data Applications (ODA)
+4.9 ODA - Open Data Applications

 The Open Data Applications feature (see 3.1.4) allows data applications, not previously specified in EN 50067, to be conveyed in a number of allocated groups in an RDS transmission.
-The groups allocated are indicated by the use of type 3A group which is used to identify to a receiver the data application in use in accordance with the registration details in the EBU/RDS Forum - Open Data Applications Directory (see annex L).
+The groups allocated are indicated by the use of type 3A group which is used to identify to a receiver the data application in use in accordance with the registration details in the EBU/RDS Forum - Open Data Applications Directory, and the NRSC Open Data Applications Directory (see annex L).

-4.10 Programme Identification (PI)
+4.10 PI - Program Identification

-This information consists of a code enabling the receiver to distinguish between countries, areas in which the same programme is transmitted, and the identification of the programme itself.
-The code is not intended for direct display and is assigned to each individual radio programme, to enable it to be distinguished from all other programmes.
-One important application of this information would be to enable the receiver to search automatically for an alternative frequency in case of bad reception of the programme to which the receiver is tuned; the criteria for the change-over to the new frequency would be the presence of a better signal having the same Programme Identification code.
+This information consists of a code enabling the receiver to distinguish between countries, areas in which the same program is transmitted, and the identification of the program itself.
+The code is not intended for direct display and is assigned to each individual radio program, to enable it to be distinguished from all other programs.
+One important application of this information would be to enable the receiver to search automatically for an alternative frequency in case of bad reception of the program to which the receiver is tuned; the criteria for the change-over to the new frequency would be the presence of a better signal having the same Program Identification code.

-4.11 Programme Item Number (PIN)
+4.11 PIN - Program Item Number

-The code should enable receivers and recorders designed to make use of this feature to respond to the particular programme item(s) that the user has preselected.
-Use is made of the scheduled programme time, to which is added the day of the month in order to avoid ambiguity (see 3.2.1.7).
+The code should enable receivers and recorders designed to make use of this feature to respond to the particular program item(s) that the user has preselected.
+Use is made of the scheduled program time, to which is added the day of the month in order to avoid ambiguity (see 3.2.1.7).

-4.12 Programme Service name (PS)
+4.12 PS - Program Service name

-This is the label of the programme service consisting of not more than eight alphanumeric characters coded in accordance with annex E, which is displayed by RDS receivers in order to inform the listener what programme service is being broadcast by the station to which the receiver is tuned (see 3.1.5.1).
+This is the label of the program service consisting of not more than eight alphanumeric characters coded in accordance with annex E, which is displayed by RDS receivers in order to inform the listener what program service is being broadcast by the station to which the receiver is tuned (see 3.1.5.1).
 An example for a name is "Radio 21".
-The Programme Service name is not intended to be used for automatic search tuning and must not be used for giving sequential information.
+The Program Service name is not intended to be used for automatic search tuning and must not be used for giving sequential information.

-4.13 Programme TYpe (PTY)
+4.13 PTY - Program TYpe

-This is an identification number to be transmitted with each programme item and which is intended to specify the current Programme Type within 31 possibilities (see annex F).
+This is an identification number to be transmitted with each program item and which is intended to specify the current Program Type within 31 possibilities (see annex F).
 This code could be used for search tuning.
-The code will, moreover, enable suitable receivers and recorders to be pre-set to respond only to programme items of the desired type.
+The code will, moreover, enable suitable receivers and recorders to be pre-set to respond only to program items of the desired type.
 The last number, i.e. 31, is reserved for an alarm identification which is intended to switch on the audio signal when a receiver is operated in a waiting reception mode.

-4.14 Programme TYpe Name (PTYN)
+4.14 PTYN - Program TYpe Name

 The PTYN feature is used to further describe current PTY.
-PTYN permits the display of a more specific PTY description that the broadcaster can freely decide (eg PTY=4: Sport and PTYN: Football).
-The PTYN is not intended to change the default eight characters of PTY which will be used during search or wait modes, but only to show in detail the programme type once tuned to a programme.
+PTYN permits the display of a more specific PTY description that the broadcaster can freely decide (e.g. PTY=4: Sport and PTYN: Football).
+The PTYN is not intended to change the default eight characters of PTY which will be used during search or wait modes, but only to show in detail the program type once tuned to a program.
 If the broadcaster is satisfied with a default PTY name, it is not necessary to use additional data capacity for PTYN.
-The Programme Type Name is not intended to be used for automatic PTY selection and must not be used for giving sequential information.
+The Program Type Name is not intended to be used for automatic PTY selection and must not be used for giving sequential information.

-4.15 Radio Paging (RP)
+4.15 RP - Radio Paging